Educational entertainment: Concept

 Modern forms of edutainment include television productions, film, museum exhibits, and computer software which use entertainment to attract and maintain an audience, while incorporating deliberate educational content or messages.
 It is also apparent that educational elements are becoming implemented into traditionally recreational realms, such as vacations and games.

 Terminology

-The term edutainment was used as early as 1954 by Walt Disney to describe the True Life Adventures series.
+The term edutainment has been used as early as 1933, with The Australian Women's Weekly describing it as a newly coined word in the broadcast industry for a genre of programming that blended radio lectures with elements of comedy shows.
+In 1954, Walt Disney used it to describe their True Life Adventures series.
 The noun edutainment is a neologistic portmanteau used by Robert Heyman in 1973 while producing documentaries for the National Geographic Society.
 It was used by Dr. Chris Daniels in 1975 to encapsulate the theme of his Millennium Project.
 This project later became known as The Elysian World Project.
 The terms "edutainment" (and "busitainment") were used in 2001 to explain how the CRUMPET project, on context-aware and personalised Tourism, refers to people travelling for adventure yet who also travel for education and business and who do not perceive themselves as classical "tourists".
 The offshoot word "Edutainer" has been used by Craig Sim Webb since before the turn of the millennium to describe an individual who offers edutainment presentations and performances.